ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

 ### **Early Success and Positive Feedback**

-AIABricks has already garnered significant interest and positive feedback in its beta phase:
+briXchange has already garnered significant interest and positive feedback in its beta phase:

 - **Beta Users**: We have onboarded 13 beta users who have provided valuable feedback, highlighting the platform's potential and identifying areas for improvement.